US tax on my UK lump sum pension withdrawal

 What if my 8833 Treaty Position is not accepted?

 It could lead to fines, interest, and even an audit.
-But, more realistically, you would have to pay the tax and interest since the payment was due, along with penalties depending on the amount of the pension that was declared exempt.
+But, more realistically, you would have to pay the tax and interest since the payment was due, along with penalties depending on the pension amount declared exempt.

 Is the 8833 route worth trying?

-What’s the view of Expat Tax Online on this matter?
+What’s Expat Tax Online’s view on this matter?

-All things considered, the 25% lump-sum pension withdrawals from UK pensions will be taxed by the IRS under domestic IRS law.
-The key question is around tax treaty override and whether the pension withdrawal would have a tax impact after considering the foreign tax credit situation.
+All things considered, the 25% lump-sum pension withdrawal from UK pensions is taxable by the IRS under the US tax code.
+The key question is how the tax treaty can be overridden and whether the pension withdrawal would have a tax impact after considering the foreign tax credit situation.

 Does that mean I can’t work with Expat Tax Online if I want to take a Treaty Position?